ThilinaManamgoda/password-manager/index.md

 ### Upgrading password database version
 When upgrading password-manager cli, please make sure that whether it is required to upgrade the password database as well.
 **It will be mentioned in the release note**.
-If it is mentioned in the release note that the password-database must be upgraded, then after installing run the following command,
+If it is mentioned in the release note that the password-database must be upgraded, after installing run the following command,

 ```bash
 password-manager upgrade-db